Integrating FCM Push Notifications

 include ':app' -

-In your module (app-level) Gradle file (usually
+In your module (app-level) Gradle file (typically

-), apply the Google Services Gradle plugingoogle-services
+app/build.gradle), apply the Google Services Gradle plugingoogle-servicesand declare its version:plugins {

 id 'com.google.gms.google-services' version '4.3.13'

-}Note: If you have already introduced the
+}Note: If the

 id 'com.google.gms.google-services'